 There’s a wide variety of flashlights, and their uses can be very situation- or job-specific.
 Here are some features you should learn about before buying.

 • Lumens.
 Lumens are an overall measure of light.
-Flashlights should feature this number prominently; if they don’t, it’s a red flag.
+Flashlights should feature this number prominently; it’s a red flag if they don't.

 Another red flag is when a flashlight claims to have an outrageous number of lumens such as 9 million, as seen throughout ads on the internet.
 At the moment, the brightest flashlight in the world is the Imalent MS18, which is rated at 100,000 lumens (and costs over $600).

-In addition to the maximum power, it's important to look at a flashlight's different modes and the versatility that these provide.
+In addition to the maximum power, it's important to look at a flashlight's different modes and their versatility.
 While 1,000 lumens is great to scope out a backyard or dark street, this kind of power can take a toll on your battery and heat the flashlight.
 It can sometimes even be counterproductive in an enclosed area because you could temporarily blind yourself.
 Lumens of 5 to 25 are far more useful in small spaces or for up-close work.
 The best flashlights have multiple settings, so you can change the lumens based on your needs.

 • Run time.
 Small and powerful flashlights are certainly cool and convenient.
 However, a flashlight is less useful if it can’t sustain its brightness over time.
 Depending on the battery and the power you’re using, flashlights can last from half an hour to several days of non-stop illumination.
 Normally, this information will be advertised, along with the lumens.